 Helping with addiction, depression, anxiety, bereavement, low self-esteem, and trauma, interpersonal therapy offers the chance to explore issues in-depth, setting goals along the way.
 Often a longer form of therapy, if you are looking for more of a solution-focused, quick fix, it may not be the best fit.

 Mindfulness is a technique that originated from Buddhist meditation that helps people focus on the present to gain greater awareness of their emotions and improve general well-being.
 Mindfulness meditation and mindfulness-based therapies are becoming popular tools to help those with depression and anxiety.

-While adults can express their troubling thoughts and feelings through talking therapies, children and young people may find it difficult to put their emotions into words.
+While adults can often express troubling thoughts and feelings through talking therapies, children may find it more difficult to put their emotions into words.
 Play therapy is used to help children communicate their worries at their own level and their own pace, while a play therapist offers valuable support and guidance.